A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: Discussion

 In \secref{sec:propagation}, we explored blister propagation under the assumption of negligible leakage ($\kappa=0$).
 However, in reality, blister leakage into the surrounding drainage system can be significant, especially during summertime drainage events when an efficient channel network exists.
 Here we explore how the leakage rate depends on the leakage coefficient $\kappa$ in our ad-hoc formulation of the leakage lengthscale $l=\kappa h_b$.
 We consider two scenarios: a wintertime drainage event with no background moulin input ($Q_m=0$), and a summertime drainage event with a background moulin input of $Q_m=10~\text{m}^3~\text{s}^{-1}$, which leads to channel formation along the ice centreline.
 The effective viscosity is set to $\mu_{\text{eff}}=10^3~\text{Pa}~\text{s}$, causing the blister to move slowly and preventing it from reaching the downstream boundary during the simulation period.
 We vary $\kappa$ to explore its influence on the leakage behaviour.

 The time series of the normalised blister volume $V_b/V_l$ for different values of $\kappa$ are shown in \figref{fig:leakage}a.
 The volume decreases more rapidly with increasing $\kappa$, indicating a higher leakage rate.
 For the same $\kappa$, the summer case exhibits a higher leakage rate compared to the winter case, due to the presence of an efficient channel that quickly transports water away.
-However, the volume decay follows neither a simple power-law \citeg{tobin2023Evolution} nor an exponential form \citeg{lai2021Hydraulic}.
+However, the volume and thickness decay follow neither a simple power-law nor an exponential form \citeg{lai2021Hydraulic}, where the blister leaks into an underlying porous sheet.
 Here, we focus on the overall leakage rate rather than the detailed temporal evolution.
 To quantify this rate, we calculate the time-averaged volume-loss rate over the period from $t=0$ to $t=30$ d, during which the blister hardly moves.
 In both summer and winter cases, the volume-loss rate magnitude increases linearly with $\kappa$ at small values of $\kappa$, and begins to deviate from the linear trend as $\kappa$ increases (\figref{fig:leakage}b).
 This transition occurs when leakage reaches the capacity of the surrounding drainage system; that is, the leakage rate is limited by the ability of the cavity-channel system to transport water away, rather than the leakage process itself.